liangjiawenr/Python-Workshop/README.md

 # Python-Workshop
 This repository stores the teaching materials for AccFin PhD Python Workshop in Nov 2022, University of Glasgow.

+Authors: Jiawen Liang, Zhonghao Jiang

-UPDATE 01 Nov: updated and added solutions to the notebook presented in the day 1 workshop.
+UPDATE 01 Nov: updated and added solutions to the notebook presented on 1st Nov.
+UPDATE 03 Nov: created folders according to the themes on each day's workshop.
+Added relevant files in folders.